top of page

 A best practice for businesses is to invest in cross-training & moving people internally to optimize alignment of individual talent with roles.

-Effective leaders understand that people really are the most important resource.
+Effective leaders understand that people are the most important resource.
 By recognizing when an employee has strong basic skills, good leaders take the time to find the job that suits the employee vs. letting the employee fail in the wrong job.

 Leadership Quality Strengths